Vanzacaftor/tezacaftor/deutivacaftor

 Vanzacaftor/tezacaftor/deutivacaftor, sold under the brand name Alyftrek, is a fixed-dose combination medication used for the treatment of cystic fibrosis.
 It is a combination of deutivacaftor, a CFTR potentiator; tezacaftor; and vanzacaftor, as the calcium salt, vanzacaftor calcium dihydrate.
 It is taken by mouth.

 The combination was approved for medical use in the United States in December 2024, in the European Union in June 2025, and in Canada in July 2025.

 Medical uses

 The combination is indicated for the treatment of cystic fibrosis in people aged six years of age and older who have at least one F508del mutation or another responsive mutation in the cystic fibrosis transmembrane conductance regulator (CFTR) gene.

-Adverse affects
+Adverse effects

 The US Food and Drug Administration (FDA) prescription label for the combination contains a boxed warning about drug-induced liver injury and liver failure.

 History

 The US Food and Drug Administration (FDA) granted the application for vanzacaftor, tezacaftor, and deutivacaftor combination therapy orphan drug designation.